-- To estimate HIV incidence among network injection partners of index participants in the intervention arm. - To explore the effect of the integrated intervention, as compared to standard of care, on engagement in HIV care, initiation of ART, retention on ART, ART adherence, and virologic suppression among ART-eligible index participants (index participants meeting national guidelines in the standard of care arm; all index participants in the intervention arm). - To explore the effect of the integrated intervention, as compared to standard of care, on the proportion of index participants and network injection partners engaged and retained in substance use treatment. - To estimate the size and stability of the injection network of the index participants and how this affects recruitment and retention of network injection partners. - To assess the social harms and benefits of research participation for PWID. - If feasible and if funding is identified, to use phylogenetic methods to characterize transmission dynamics in the study cohort.
+- To estimate HIV incidence among network injection partners of index participants in the intervention arm. - To explore the effect of the integrated intervention, as compared to standard of care, on engagement in HIV care, initiation of ART, retention on ART, ART adherence, and virologic suppression among ART-eligible index participants (index participants meeting national guidelines in the standard of care arm; all index participants in the intervention arm).
+If an effect is observed on ART uptake or HIV viral suppression in the intervention arm vs. standard of care arm, participants in the standard of care arm will be offered the intervention for the remainder of the study. - To assess the uptake and retention on ART over the short term (additional 12 months of follow-up) in the standard of care arm. - To explore the effect of the integrated intervention, as compared to standard of carc, on the proportion of index participants and network injection partners engaged and retained in substance use treatment. - To estimate the size and stability of the injection network of the index participants and how this affects recruitment and retention of network injection partners. - To assess the social harms and benefits of research participation for PWID. - If feasible and if funding is identified, to use phylogenetic methods to characterize transmission dynamics in the study cohort. - To perform secondary laboratory assessments that may include evaluation of factors related to HIV infection; antiretroviral (ARV) drug use; substances of abuse; methadone and other treatments for substance abuse; cross-sectional HIV incidence estimation; characterization of HIV in infected participants, including phylogenetics and linkage; evaluation of the host response to HIV infection; and evaluation of laboratory assays related to study objectives.